If you’re in financial survival mode and can’t seem to save a penny for “a rainy day”, you’re not alone.

 It’s not that you don’t want to save, you just don’t know where to begin and how to move past the feelings of discouragement you have about saving.

-How do you learn to love saving money?
+How do you learn to love saving money and why should you care?

 The Joy of Saving